 Potholes may be a somewhat regular occurrence on public roads and pavements throughout the country, but they can be hazardous and cause accidents as well as significant injuries and damage to vehicles.
 For this reason, highway agencies are obliged to ensure that roads are maintained adequately and potholes are quickly repaired.
-But with an increasing population and the number of vehicles on the roads at an all-time high, local councils are often taking too long to make these repairs, leaving roads and pavement in dangerous conditions.
+But with an increasing population and the number of vehicles on the roads at an all-time high, local councils are often taking too long to make these repairs, leaving roads, pavements and footpaths in dangerous conditions.

 If you or your child have suffered an injury due to a pothole on council owned property, you may have a valid claim for personal injury compensation.
 Our solicitors have vast experience in helping people make accident claims against local authorities throughout the UK, and would be happy to discuss your accident during a free case assessment.
 This service is provided without any obligation to proceed further, and in most cases can be completed with a brief telephone conversation.
 If you would like to find out more, simply enter your details into the contact form above, and one of our advisors will be in contact as soon as possible.

 Compensation Claims for Accidents Caused by Potholes